 Coronavirus (COVID-19) is badly affecting the whole of Europe especially Italy, Spain, Germany, and France.
-The number of confirmed coronavirus cases in Germany is rapidly increasing day by day.
-Currently, the most affected states are Baden-Wuerttemberg, Bavaria, and North Rhine-Westphalia.
-Corona cases are also increasing in other states.
+In Germany, the total number of affirmed COVID-19 cases is quickly rising day by day.
+Currently, Baden-Wuerttemberg, Bavaria, and North Rhine-Westphalia (NRW) are the most affected states with COVID-19.
+Corona cases are also growing in other German states.

 That’s why Germany has imposed extreme restrictions on daily life to reduce any further spread of the coronavirus.
 These restrictions have been imposed on the movement and gathering of the citizens.
 German Chancellor Angela Merkel requested the citizens to behave responsibly in this severe crisis and stay at home.

 Most of the public universities and the public offices are closed in all the German states or working in emergency operations mode.
 Supermarkets are dry and people are already panicking in this situation.
 Nationwide traveling is also prohibited and only allowed in some special cases.

 Germany coronavirus cases:

 The current Coronavirus cases in Germany are as follows:

 Is it safe to travel to Germany in the current situation of the Corona?

 By Road: The German Government closed all the land borders with Austria, France, Switzerland, Denmark, and Luxembourg until 4 May 2020.
 Only those people can enter Germany who has a valid reason to enter.

 By Air: Initially, the German Government has issued an entry ban to the Federal Republic of Germany until 15.04.2020.
 Now this entry ban extended until 15.05.2020.
 This ban will prohibit non-essential entry to the European Union and to the Federal Republic of Germany.

 So, if you are a non-European Union and don’t hold a residence permit and valid reason to entry then you are prohibited to enter in Germany until 15.05.2020.